4 minute read

 Circa 80% of the world’s data right now is unstructured.
 In addition, there are structured databases like relational databases where data sets are organised in a more normalised format.

 - Enabling regulatory compliance.
-For example, for GDPR there may be a request to remove all personally identifiable information the organisation doesn’t have consent for.
+For example, for GDPR, there may be a request to remove all personally identifiable information the organisation doesn’t consent to.

 There are various ways to make use of data-driven intelligence applications.